Skip to content

 Please be aware that computer firms do not make unsolicited phone calls offering to fix your computer.
 As with any cold call, be extremely wary and do not give out any personal information.
 For further information on computer scams, go to the Action Fraud website.

 We have recently had a number of complaints from Merton traders who have been contacted by bogus advertising and publications companies.
-See the press release for further details.
 This is one of many scams aimed at small businesses which are using increasingly sophisticated methods to try and trick traders into paying out money for little or nothing in return.
-Visit the Office of Fair Trading website for more information on how companies can protect themselves against these cons.
+Visit the Action Fraud website for more information on how companies can protect themselves against these cons.

 We are aware of several scams where residents and businesses have been contacted regarding bogus council tax refunds and business rates rebates.
 In many cases victims are being asked for credit card, bank or address details in order to make repayments.
 Business rates and council tax can be reduced in certain circumstances but the council will not ask you for payment or credit card details upfront in this way.
 For further information on reductions available, please visit the council tax or business rates pages.